 In order to best get through to your Boxer and get the best reaction from them during training, it is important to remember that they respond best to upbeat and persuasive ways.
 Encourage them during the training process and be sure to praise them thoroughly when they have done well.

 It is not uncommon that if they are handled roughly, for example being jerked around or subjected to harsh verbal lash outs, they will shut down and proceed to pout and sulk while refusing to respond to commands and promptings.

-Although the majority of boxers tend to prove themselves to be very good and reliable watch dogs, their guard dogs instincts along with their territorial instincts, will vary greatly by dog.
+Although the majority of boxers tend to prove themselves to be very good and reliable watchdogs, their guard dogs instincts along with their territorial instincts will vary greatly by the dog.